Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_faq.rst

 ***************************
 What is a yaml config file?
 ***************************
-A yaml is a standard for configuration files used to describe parameters for sections of a program.
-It is a common tool in engineering, and it has recently started to gain popularity in machine learning.
-An example of a yaml file is the
+A YAML is a standard for configuration files used to describe parameters for sections of a program.
+It is a common tool in engineering and has recently started to gain popularity in machine learning.
+An example of a YAML file is the
 following:

 .. code:: yaml